jascha030/nitepal.nvim/README.md

 # nitepal.nvim

-Colorscheme I have been using, which started as Material Palenight but has evolved over time to fit my personal taste.
+Colorscheme I have been using, (mainly in Jetbrains IDE's) which started as Material Palenight but has evolved over time to fit my personal taste.

 **⚠️ Warning: some colors or highlight groups might change as this is an early release.**